trusk89/is-pokemon-go-up/readme.md

 ### isPokemonGoUp()

-Tells you if Pokémon GO is up
+Returns a string telling you if Pokémon GO is up.

 ## License